Active-Learning-as-a-Service: An Automatic and Efficient MLOps System for Data-Centric AI: Introduction

-However, utilizing AL methods is a non-trivial task.
-Essentially, applying AL to AI application development is not simply searching for, selecting, or implementing the AL algorithms.
-Instead, users have to build a backend to run the AL pipeline, tailored for their applications in their own environment (e.g., a private cluster and AWS).
+However, utilizing AL is a non-trivial task.
+First, selecting a suitable AL strategy for a specific scenario given the budget and target accuracy is hard for both experts and non-experts.
+As a result, users have to run AL in a trial-and-error manner, resulting in huge time and monetary waste.
+Second, applying AL to AI application development is not simply searching for, selecting, or implementing AL strategies.
+Instead, users have to build a backend to run the AL pipeline, tailored for their applications in their environment (\textit{e.g.}, a private cluster and AWS).
 In other words, they need to undertake much repetitive engineering work with boilerplate code.
-Moreover, users have to consider the efficiency and cost issues, as AL often runs on a vast dataset, and some AL algorithms (e.g., committee-based \cite{dagan1995committee, melville2004diverse}) require running more than one ML model for data selection.
+Third, users have to consider the efficiency and cost issues, as AL often runs on a vast dataset, and some AL strategies (\textit{e.g.}, committee-based \cite{dagan1995committee, melville2004diverse}) require running more than one ML model for data selection.
 Under-consideration will result in a long process time and additional cost.
-Though several open-source AL tools \cite{modal, deepal, libact, alipy} lower the barrier to applying AL, they can not meet the efficiency requirement.
+Though several open-source AL tools \cite{modal, deepal, libact, alipy} lower the barrier of applying AL, and they can meet neither automation nor efficiency requirements.